neudesic/Document-Intelligence-Platform/README.md

 * A subscription key for [Form Recognizer](https://azure.microsoft.com/en-us/services/cognitive-services/form-recognizer/).
 Since Form Recognizer is still in Preview, access must be [requested](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbRyj5DlT4gqZKgEsfbkRQK5xUMjZVRU02S1k4RUdLWjdKUkNRQVRRTDg1NC4u).
 Once access has been granted, create a form recognizer service and obtain the key.

-# Build
+## Build

+* Depending on your powershell settings, you will likely have to run the following command before running the setup script:

+       Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass

 * Run ./setup/scripts/setup.ps1.

 * A Microsoft login screen should appear.
 Sign in with the Azure account you want the application built in.
+NOTE: the login screen occasionally appears behind other windows.

 * The powershell script will prompt you for:
   * Subscription Id: provide the id for the subscription you want the Azure resources created in.
   * Form Recognizer key: provide the key for the Form Recognizer service you created.

+## Cleanup

+* Depending on your powershell settings, you will likely have to run the following command before running the cleanup script:

+       Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass

+* Run ./setup/scripts/cleanup.ps1.

+* The powershell script will prompt you for:
+  * Subscription Id: provide the id for the subscription you want the Azure resources deleted from.
+  * Resource Group: the name of the resource group you want deleted.
+  * Force deletion:
+    * If you would like the script to delete the entire resource group without asking for your confirmation, enter "Y".
+    * If you would like the script to prompt you to confirm the deletion of each individual resource, enter "N".